Elodie Mandel is head of Unify group’s 3 women's brands: AuFeminin, Parole de Mamans and Beauté Test.

 2) Engage our audiences

-Aufeminin doesn't yet have a , but we're currently considering it for the future and our readers' appetite through “Aufem plus” section reserved for registered users only.
+Aufeminin doesn’t yet have a paywall, but we’re currently considering it for the future and testing our readers’ appetite through “Aufem plus” section reserved for registered users only.
 The focus for this content is generally expert, always exclusive and involving a story-telling format that makes you want to read further than the wall.
 Serial content (which gradually unfolds the story) is interesting for this case.

 Its added value compared to a non-exclusive piece or a competitor must be perceptible at a glance.
 From just the title and photo, readers should see that there’s a different angle here, more expertise and deeper analysis.